PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab13_Risk-Assessment_of_Disruptive_Technologies.md

 6. In-Class Discussion: 0.5 Hours

-## Questions or issues?
+## Questions?
-If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Tip: Note down any important questions you might have!
+If you have questions or issues regarding the course material, please first ask a peer.
+Otherwise, ask your mentor or the responsible lecturer for the module: Bram Heijligers
  </div>

 Good luck!